ferexio/my-first-calc/README.md

-# my-first-calc
+# Ferexio first calculator
-My first calculator created in C
+Created in C with GCC